October 18th - 23rd 2015

 For our special autumn walking holiday we have included some old favourite routes as well as some new ones.
 All routes are linear with comfortable transport provided.
-As usual there will be morning and afternoon options offering leisurely or more energetic routes, and pub lunches are included.
+As usual there will be morning and afternoon options offering leisurely or more energetic routes, and packed lunches and

 Leave the car behind, along with the worries of route finding and have everything arranged for you.
 All you need are comfortable boots, a small day sack for a camera, spare pullover, waterproofs and possibly a hat and gloves.

 Harder : Starting at Castlerigg Stone Circle we walk via Rakefoot to climb Bleaberry Fell and High Seat.
 After the summit we drop down to the hamlet of Wathendlath before returning to the valley floor for pick-up in Grange-in-Borrowdale.
 (9.5 miles / 2400 ft)